Saturday AcademyExplore. Discover. Learn.Follow Your Curiosity!

 Assuming the position still interests you at the end of the interview, take time near the end of the interview to express that interest.
 Unless you tell them, the interviewer has no way of knowing this.

-Find out if the interviewer needs any more information or if s/he has any questions about your Adult Recommendations.
+Find out if the interviewer needs any more information or if they have any questions about your Adult Recommendations.

 Saturday Academy's SA Circle Logo